abdulrahmanAlotaibi/fullstack-roadmap/README.md

 ## Design for developers

-Your role as front-end developer is not to design user interfaces but to build it. with that being said I highly recommend that you get familier with UI design princiiples because you are going to implement UI/UX Designer [wireframes](https://www.justinmind.com/blog/low-fidelity-vs-high-fidelity-wireframing-is-paper-dead/).
+Your role as front-end developer is not to design user interfaces but to build it. with that being said I recommend that you get familier with UI design princiiples because you are going to implement UI/UX Designer [wireframes](https://www.justinmind.com/blog/low-fidelity-vs-high-fidelity-wireframing-is-paper-dead/).

 - [The non-designer book by robin Williams](https://www.amazon.com/Non-Designers-Design-Book-4th/dp/0133966151)
 - [Design for Developers](https://frontendmasters.com/courses/design-for-developers/)